Food and Drug Administration, HHS.

 (Comment 9) We received five comments on this provision.
-One comment stated that the requirement for public review and comment on study proposals from private industry under§ 50.54 “should be reconsidered in view of the commercial confidential nature of clinical drug development studies.”
+One comment stated that the requirement for public review and comment on study proposals from private industry under § 50.54 “should be reconsidered in view of the commercial confidential nature of clinical drug development studies.”
 This comment suggested that a closed advisory committee meeting in which the committee would be supplemented with invited guests should permit full consideration of the issues and would satisfy the requirement for public review and comment.
-Three comments supported the requirement for public review and comment, with two of these comments recommending that FDA “suspend” a clinical trial referred under § 50.54 absent a sponsor's willingness to publicly disclose the necessary information.
+Three comments supported the requirement for public review and comment, with two of these comments recommending that FDA “suspend” a clinical trial referred under § 50.54 absent a sponsor's willingness to Start Printed Page 12944publicly disclose the necessary information.
 One comment suggested that ethical issues would stem from the unwillingness of a sponsor to disclose needed information to the public, and that the “secrecy” of the clinical investigation and its conduct would raise suspicion and make people uncomfortable.
-The comment stressed that the rule should emphasize our authority to “suspend” clinical investigations pending the sponsor's willingness to share information with the public after referral of the protocol for review under§ 50.54.
+The comment stressed that the rule should emphasize our authority to “suspend” clinical investigations pending the sponsor's willingness to share information with the public after referral of the protocol for review under § 50.54.

 Another comment requested that we clarify the requirements for the review of research under § 50.54.
 This comment stated that in cases where a research study involving children is subject to both FDA and HHS regulations, it is unclear which entity will make the determination that the research can proceed, and that requiring a determination by both entities might be unnecessarily duplicative.
 The comment also noted that the preamble to the interim rule stated that FDA may not be able to provide public review and comment if the sponsor is unwilling to publicly disclose necessary information.
 The comment suggested that the text of the regulation state explicitly that public review and comment may not be possible in all cases given the FDA regulations relevant to sponsor confidentiality.